graasp/docs/docs/developer/getting-started.md

 If everything went well, opening [`http://localhost:3000/status`](http://localhost:3000/status) in your browser should greet you with "OK".

-If you are facing an error, check [the Troubleshooting page](./troubleshooting) to see if your issue is mentioned there.
+If you face an error, check [the Troubleshooting page](./troubleshooting) to see if your issue is mentioned there.

 :::tip
 Your browser might not be able to resolve the `localstack` domain when uploading and viewing files.
 To use localstack with the Docker installation, it is necessary to edit your `/etc/hosts` with the following line `127.0.0.1 localstack`.
 This is necessary because the backend creates signed urls with the localstack container hostname.
 Without changing the hosts, the development machine cannot resolve the `http://localstack` hostname.